-- 1. Register IR is loaded automatically when the flag #decode is raised.
+- Register IR is loaded automatically when the flag #decode is raised.
 The microcode program counter is loaded automatically with the same value as the IR, as has been explained above.
-From that point on, execution resumes normally: the jump table contains normal JSR microinstructions. - 2.
-T1 is cleared to 0x00 at reset, when the flag #decode is active or when the flag #clrt1 is used. - 3.
-T2 is cleared to 0x00 at reset, when the flag #decode is active or when the flag #end is used. - 4.
-Microcode flow control: - (a) When flag #end is raised, execution continues at $\mu$ code address 0x0003. - (b) When both flags #halt and #end are raised, execution continues at $\mu$ code address 0x0007, unless there is an interrupt pending. - (c) Otherwise, when flag #ret is raised, execution continues in the address following the last JSR executed.
-If such a return is tried before a JSR has executed since the last reset, the results are undefined this should never happen with the microcode source as it is now. - (d) If none of the above flags are used, the next $\mu I$ is executed.
+From that point on, execution resumes normally: the jump table contains normal JSR microinstructions. - T1 is cleared to 0x00 at reset, when the flag #decode is active or when the flag #clrt1 is used. - T2 is cleared to 0x00 at reset, when the flag #decode is active or when the flag #end is used. - When flag #end is raised, execution continues at μcode address 0x0003. - When both flags #halt and #end are raised, execution continues at μcode address 0x0007, unless there is an interrupt pending. - When flag #ret is raised, execution continues in the address following the last JSR executed.
+If such a return is tried before a JSR has executed since the last reset, the results are undefined - this never happens with the microcode source as it is now.

 Notice that both T1 and T2 are cleared at the end of the opcode fetch, so they are guaranteed to be 0x00 at the beginning of the instruction microcode.
-And T2 is cleared too at the end of the instruction microcode, so it is guaranteed clear for its use in the opcode fetch microcode.
+And T2 is cleared to at the end of the instruction microcode, so it is guaranteed clear for its use in the fetch microcode.
 T1 can be cleared if a microinstruction so requires.
 Refer to the section on microinstruction flags.

-3 Microinstructions
+1.3.- Microinstructions

 The microcode for the CPU is a source text file encoded in a format described below.
 This 'microcode source' is assembled by the microcode assembler (described later) which then builds a microcode table in VHDL format.
-There's nothing stopping you from assembling the microcode by hand directly on the VHDL source, and in a machine this simple it might have been better.
+There's nothing stopping you from assembling the microcode by hand directly on the VHDL source, and in a machine this simple it might have been preferable.

-3.1 Microcode source format
+1.3.1.- Microcode source format

-The microcode source format is more similar to some early assembly language that to other microcodes you may have seen.
-Each non-blank, non-comment line of code contains a single microin-struction in the format informally described below:
+The microcode source format is more similar to most early assembly languages that to other microcodes sources you may have seen.
+Each non-blank, non-comment line of code contains a single microinstruction in the format informally described below:

-Please bear in mind that this is just an informal description; I made it up from my personal notes and the assembler source.
+Please bear in mind that this is just an informal description; I just made it up from my personal notes and the assembler source.
 The ultimate reference is the microcode source itself and the assembler source.

 Due to the way that flags have been encoded (there's less than one bit per flag in the microinstruction), there are restrictions on what flags can be used together.
-See section 3.4.
+See the section on flags.

 The assembler will complain if the source does not comply with the expected format; but syntax check is somewhat weak.

-In the microcode source you will see words like \reset, \fetch, etc. which don't fit the above syntax.
+In the microcode source you will see words like reset, fetch, etc. which don't fit the above syntax.
 Those were supposed to be assembler pragmas, which the assembler would use to enforce the alignment of the microinstructions to certain addresses.
 I finally decided not to use them and align the instructions myself.
 The assembler ignores them but I kept them as a reminder.

-The 1st part of the $\mu$ I controls the ALU operand stage; we can load either T1 or T2 with either the contents of the input signal DI, or the selected register from the register bank.
+The $1^{st}$ part of the μI controls the ALU operand stage; we can load either T1 or T2 with either the contents of the input signal DI, or the selected register from the register bank.
 Or, we can do nothing (NOP).